 HPV is the most common sexually transmitted infection in the United States.
 The Centers for Disease Control and Prevention (CDC) estimates that more than 90 percent of sexually active men and more than 80 percent of sexually active women will be infected with at least one type of HPV at some point in their lives.
 About half of these infections involve a high-risk HPV that can cause cancer.

-UT Southwestern is among the country’s top cancer treatment centers, earning national recognition from U.S. News & World Report.
+UT Southwestern is ranked among the nation’s top 20 hospitals for cancer care (#19) by U.S. News & World Report.
 Our cancer physicians and their oncology-trained teams provide expert, compassionate care for people of all ages with any type of cancer.
 As an academic medical center, we’re focused on tomorrow’s cancer care today, by training health care providers and conducting research.

 UT Southwestern is also a leader in HPV research.
 A study led by Dr. Jasmin Tiro found that a multicomponent outreach program increased completion of the three-dose HPV vaccination series that reduces the risk of cervical cancer caused by the virus.
 Dr. Tiro serves as co-leader of the Population Science and Cancer Control Program.